 Let’s start by talking about our confidence in scientific results.
 I frequently get angry comments on my blog/Facebook page about how other skeptics and I are clueless idiots who worship scientists like gods and think that science is infallible.
 If we actually worshiped scientists or thought that science gave absolute and infallible answers, then we would, in fact, be guilty of scientism.
 However, I have yet to see anyone actually do either of those things, and this argument is usually a straw man.
-Science doesn’t give definitive answers.
+Science doesn’t give absolute answers.
 Rather, it is an inherently probabilistic process that simply tells us what is most likely true given the current evidence.
 That probability can change, however, when new evidence arises.
 In other words, all that we are saying is that we have to accept the results science gives us until such time as scientific evidence arises showing that those results are wrong.

 The problem here is that people often jump from, “science doesn’t give definitive answers” to “science is unreliable, and I don’t have to accept its answers.”
 That’s illogical (in fact it is the very definition of science denial).
 That fact that science doesn’t give 100% proofs doesn’t mean that we can’t be very certain of the results that it gives, and it certainly doesn’t mean that you can reject it whenever you want.
 When dozens, hundreds, or even thousands of studies have all converged on a result, then it is very unlikely that the result is false, and it would be foolish to reject that result.
 That’s not a statement of scientism, rather it is simply a rational, evidence-based view of reality.